Costs and Definitions

 FSEOG (Federal Supplemental Education Opportunity Grant)

-Financial assistance that does not have to be paid back.
+Financial assistance that, in most cases, does not have to be paid back.
 It is also known as 'Gift-aid'.
+Federal Pell Grant is the most common form of grant-aid that is awarded to students.

 Payment Periods